emrahcfr/emrahcfr/README.md

 - 👯 I’m looking to collaborate on Project
 - 💬 Ask me about anything
 - 📫 How to reach me: emrahcfr@gmail.com
-- ⚡ Fun fact: HTML, CSS, Bootstrap
+- ⚡ Fun fact: HTML, CSS, Bootstrap, JavaScript, React, Redux